-Prerequisites: ENG 82 or appropriate course waivers or ACCUPLACER scores
+Prerequisites: ENG 82 or RENG 92 or appropriate course waivers or ACCUPLACER scores

 This course continues ART 113, tracing the development of art from the Renaissance to modern times.
 Major artists and art movements are examined, including a brief survey of contemporary trends and art contributions of selected African Americans and other minority groups.